Bizuayehu18/Qhash/REFERRAL_PHASE_2B_DAILY_MINING_REWARDS_CHECKPOINT.md

   `referral_daily_bonus`.
 - Do **not** modify deposit / CBE / TeleBirr / payment-method logic from this phase.

-## Known Future Hardening
+## Completed Follow-up Hardening

-- `trigger-daily-earnings.mts` should later check `is_frozen` for admins before manual trigger execution.
+- `trigger-daily-earnings.mts` now checks `is_frozen` for admins before manual trigger execution.
-- That hardening should be a **separate small phase**, not part of this checkpoint.
+- Frozen admins are rejected with `{ error: "admin_frozen", message: "Admin account is frozen." }` and HTTP `403`.
+- This hardening was completed after this checkpoint as a separate small phase.
+- The scheduled daily earnings function was not changed.
+- The shared earnings-processing flow was not changed.
+- The mining referral reward logic was not changed.